LogicMonitor seeks to disrupt AI landscape with $800M strategic investment at $2.4B valuation to revolutionize data centers.

 NoSQL databases are an alternative to relational databases designed for these applications.
 NoSQL databases are often faster and more scalable than relational databases, but they are usually more challenging to use and maintain.

-Is Redshift a SQL Database?
+Is Redshift an SQL database?

 Redshift is a SQL database that was designed by Amazon (AWS) specifically for use with their cloud-based services.
 It offers many advantages over traditional relational databases, including scalability, performance, and ease of administration.